Malang East Java, Indonesia Travel Guide

 Choose tour operators that prioritize environmental protection and local well-being.

-When purchasing souvenirs, prioritize local artisans and traditional crafts.
+When purchasing souvenirs, prioritize local artisans plus heritage crafts.
 This directly supports the local economy and preserves cultural heritage.

 Malang often serves as a springboard for further exploration of Indonesia and Southeast Asia.
 Continue your adventure with these tailored suggestions.

-Head west to Yogyakarta for magnificent Borobudur and Prambanan temples, traditional batik, and the Sultan's Palace.
+Head west to Yogyakarta for magnificent Borobudur and Prambanan temples, traditional batik, and the Sultan'the Palace of.

 Continue your East Java exploration with a Bromo-Ijen Crater tour for blue fire and turquoise lake views.